Brendan Donovan Player Props: Cardinals vs. Marlins

 Brendan Donovan At The Plate

-- Donovan is hitting .280 with seven doubles, nine home runs and 30 walks.
+- Donovan has seven doubles, nine home runs and 30 walks while hitting .282.

-- Among qualified hitters in baseball, his batting average ranks 32nd, his on-base percentage ranks 17th, and he is 93rd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 20th, and he is 88th in the league in slugging.

+- Donovan enters this game on a four-game hitting streak.
+In his last outings, he's hitting .438 with two homers.

-- In 17 games this year (23.0%), Donovan has picked up an RBI, and in seven of those games (9.5%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Donovan has picked up an RBI in 22.7% of his games this year, with two or more RBI in 9.3% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.